Skip to main content

 1 mentions Positive Neutral Negative

 • “All achievements (in-game, not Steam-based) are eventually unlocked in a single playthrough, so there is little to no replayability.
-The extended scenes after the main playthrough are unimaginative and way too easy, an obvious afterthought.”
+The extended scenes after the main playthrough are unimaginative and way too easy, feeling like an obvious afterthought.”

 • humor